peng-data-minimization/minimizer-poc/use_case.md

 ## Title
 Think in paper titles:

-`Plug and Play data minimization for streaming fitness tracking data`
+`Plug and Play data minimization library for streaming fitness tracking data`

 Implementations for:
 - Kafka using the Consumer/Producer API